zealsprince/foobar2000/README.md

 ## Installation ##

-If at any point you make changes to the interface and wish to reset: There's an included layout file in the theme directory called *NekoRoX.fcl* which you can load via *ColumnsUI* to reset everything to the way it was intended.
+If at any point you make changes to the interface and wish to reset: There's an included layout file in the theme directory called *AlphaRoX.fcl* which you can load via *ColumnsUI* to reset everything to the way it was intended.

 Once you have completed the steps further below, make sure to install the fonts